Showing posts with label Entrepreneurship. Show all posts

 How is your product innovative?

 “My product is innovative because it is tannin reactive.
 Once the stain is applied, a natural reaction occurs inside the wood, and the wood changes color.
-The process is very similar to how the sun bleaches driftwood over decades.
 My secret sauce is that I know how to stop the reaction so that it doesn’t continue to age over time.
-The whole process takes just twenty minutes, with application, and including dry time.
-Once I stop the reaction, I seal it with a special topcoat I created to hold the color almost exactly.
 Consumers can’t tell the difference between real driftwood and the wood that I stain, which is great because my stain gives them an unlimited supply.
-Our paint has the same standards.
 Innovation is easy to spot when you’re reducing labor costs and reducing material costs.”

 What’s the difference between Sherwin William’s manufacturing process and yours?